SettingDust/lazyyyyy/README.md

 - (Entity Sound Features) **Async sound event loading.**
     - Load when trying to play it.
 Won't play before loaded
 - (MoreMcmeta) Optimize the memory usage
+- Pack resource cache
+    - Like how ModernFix works but for more pack types.

 ![yourkit](https://www.yourkit.com/images/yklogo.png)